tqx2012/Team15/README.md

 and type:
 `$ git clone https://github.com/tqx2012/Team15.git`

-### Running
+### How to Run
-Using our link hosted on Github pages: https://tqx2012.github.io/Team15/  ( No installation needed)

 Change your current directory into the project directory.

+Using our link hosted on Github pages: https://tqx2012.github.io/Team15/

 Run `python -m SimpleHTTPServer` (or `python -m http.server` for Python 3) in a terminal in the same directory as your HTML file.

 Visit `localhost:8000` and you will see the VR environment loaded up in the browser.

+Google Cardboard provides the best experience for RideSafe

 ## How do players interact with VR environment

-- Firstly when selecting levels, players can stare at the levels to enter the respective levels to play in
+1. When selecting levels, players can stare at the levels to enter the respective levels to play in
-- Secondly, within the game itself, there will be yellow cylinders as checkpoints.
+2. Within the game itself, there will be yellow cylinders as checkpoints.
 Players can stare at the cylinders to proceed.
 Read the messages inside the game and follow instructions to proceed.
-- Lastly, when you are done with the level, remove phone from Google cardboard and use back button to exit or simply back button on browser if you are not in VR.

 ## How does an admin interact with the portal